drivin77/coffee-grinder/README.txt

 2. C# has some nice built-in libraries includng Regex and String handling, which allowed for less time figuring out libraries and more time solving the core problems.
 3. It's plenty fast, and I don't have to deal with messy pointers.

 Overall, I really enjoyed solving the problems in this test.
 I found myself thinking about the problems and algorithms day and night.
 I feel very good about the Boggle problem and feel I came up with a nice, optimal solution.
 The markdown problem was (surprisingly to me) more difficult/stressful in that I haven't written a parser/lexer/etc in many years.
-I would have liked a bit more time on this problem to come up with a more elegant/extendible solution, but I think the truth is that parsers are just a bit ugly to look at and I need to get over it!
-I ran out of time to implement paragraphs in lists, but I believe all other features (as documented work properly).
+I would have liked a bit more time on this problem to come up with a more elegant/extendible solution, but still really enjoyed the time I spent on it.

+(Mildly?)
 Interesting aside
 I don't currently have a Windows machine at home (I use a MacBook Pro), but really wanted to use Visual Studio and C#, so I ended up coding all of this on a Windows 10 Preview Virtual Machine (using Oracle's VirtualBox) with Visual Studio 2013 Community.
 Amazingly it worked quite well.
 The Windows 10 preview Mac hardware drivers weren't perfect, but I was just happy to be in VS2013.
 I did test the applications on Windows 7 as well.